hiraokas/Metaepigenome/README.md

 Metaepigenomics is a powerfll culture-independent method to reveal epigenomic landscape in microbial community.
 Here, we developed a bioinformatic workflow for metaepigenomics.

-Please note that the scripts were prepared for the analysis of the study.
-This means that the scripts are not strictly concatenated as a stand-alone research pipeline.
+Please note that the scripts were prepared for the analysis of the original studies.
+This means that the scripts are not strictly concatenated as a stand-alone research pipeline and vilidated for other perspectives.
 The analysis have been performed on [the supercomputing system at National Institute of Genetics (NIG), Research Organization of Information and Systems (ROIS)](https://sc.ddbj.nig.ac.jp/en/), and [the Earth Simulator systems at JAMSTEC](https://www.jamstec.go.jp/es/en/).

 Main script and related modules are stored under src/ directory.
 The official source code repository is at https://github.com/hiraokas/Metaepigenome.

 ## Code
 The codes are written in shell script and python.